jasoju/populism-opposition-vs-government/README.md

-# populism-opposition-vs-government
+# CDU/CSU in Their New Role as Opposition - Using Populist Communication as a Mainstream Party
-Analysis of social media data from Twitter conducted as research project for the course "Computational Analysis of Communication" at the University of Mannheim
+Analysis of social media data from Twitter conducted as research project for the course "Computational Analysis of Communication" at the University of Mannheim.

+## Abstract

+In this analysis the CDU/CSU Parliamentary Group was used as a case to analyze how the degree of populist communication differs between being in government or in opposition, using social media data from Twitter and a dictionary-based measurement of populist communication.
+Addition ally, it was studied how the potential change in populist communication influenced the popularity of posts on social media.
+It was found that populist tweets were more likely when in opposition then when in government, resulting in a more populist communication after the federal election in 2021.
+As expected, there were no differences in the degree of populist communication between the CDU and the CSU.
+When analyzing the popularity cues of tweets, it was found that populist tweets received a higher amount of popularity cues than non-populist tweets.
+Based on this result, the party’s strategical change in populist communication on Twitter can be considered successful.
+However, data collection was constricted due to restrictions of the Twitter API which might limit the informative value of this analysis.